The mirror

 Silence.

-His mum was the loud one—strong opinions about everything from politics to what was for dinner.
+His mum had strong opinions about everything from politics to what was for dinner.
 His dad? didn’t say much, and his older sister?
 Well, she had already claimed the role of the ‘big personality’ in the family.

 So where did that leave him?